teemukin65/tarinapeli_s/doc/GameStoryDescription.markdown

 created by players.
 Each story list item shows if some player is still writing i.e. not submitted his/her last part.
  Other players are also forwarded to the story list after they finished the last story part.
 The complete stories can be viewed via the story list.

+## Information queries

+Who is has turn to write in a story of the game?

+What is the next writer for a story?

+What is my next hint line?